 Figure 11— Block Ack Schedule Information field format

-If EDMG Multi-TID Aggregation Support is greater than 0 in the EDMG MAC Capability data field of the EDMG AP that transmits an EDMG MU PPDU to the non-AP and non-PCP EDMG STA and the RDG/More PPDU bit is set to one in the QoS control filed of MPDU(s) in the EDMG MU PPDU the TID Aggregation Limit subfield indicates the maximum number of TIDs that can be aggregated by the RD Responder in the A-MPDU.
+If EDMG Multi-TID Aggregation Support is greater than 0 in the EDMG MAC Capability field of the EDMG AP that transmits an EDMG MU PPDU to the non-AP and non-PCP EDMG STA and the RDG/More PPDU bit is set to one in the QoS control filed of MPDU(s) in the EDMG MU PPDU the TID Aggregation Limit subfield indicates the maximum number of TIDs that can be aggregated by the RD Responder in the A-MPDU.
 Otherwise the TID Aggregation Limit subfield is reserved.

-If EDMG Multi-TID Aggregation Support is greater than 0 in the EDMG MAC Capability data field of the EDMG AP that transmits an EDMG MU PPDU to the non-AP and non-PCP EDMG STA and the RDG/More PPDU bit is set to one in the QoS control filed of MPDU(s) in the EDMG MU PPDU the Preferred AC subfield indicates the lowest AC that is recommended for aggregation of MPDUs in the A-MPDU sent as a response to the RD Grant.
+If EDMG Multi-TID Aggregation Support is greater than 0 in the EDMG MAC Capability field of the EDMG AP that transmits an EDMG MU PPDU to the non-AP and non-PCP EDMG STA and the RDG/More PPDU bit is set to one in the QoS control filed of MPDU(s) in the EDMG MU PPDU the Preferred AC subfield indicates the lowest AC for aggregation of MPDUs in the A-MPDU sent as a response to the RD Grant.
 Otherwise the Preferred AC subfield is reserved.

 The encoding of the Preferred AC subfield is shown in Table xy1 (Preferred AC subfield encoding).